ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 # Usage in COSE receipt

-A COSE receipt with a CCF inclusion proof is described by the following schema:
+A COSE receipt with a CCF inclusion proof is described by the following CDDL definition:

 ~~~~ cddl
 protected-header-map = {